Warren Frost Dies: Beloved ‘Seinfeld’ Actor Passes Away At 91 After Long Illness

 It continued, “From the Normandy shores on D-Day to his 50-year career on stage and screen, he remained the same humble guy from Vermont who taught us that a life devoted to telling the right kind of truths can make a real difference in the lives of others.
 We’re grateful to have shared him with the world for as long as we did.”
 Warren also was known for playing Will “Doc” Hayward on the original and upcoming versions of Twin Peaks, so they worked together very closely.

+He continued to land memorable gigs, even playing Mr. Ross, the father of George’s former fiancee Susan, in a half-dozen episodes of Seinfeld from 1992 to 1998.
+Warren retired in 2000 and moved back to his hometown Vermont, only making appearances in Twin Peaks.
+He is survived by his wife Virginia Frost; two sons, a daughter, and his grandsons.
+Warren will definitely be missed by his loved ones, friends and fans, but his legacy will still live on.

-HollywoodLifers, feel free to send your condolences to Warren’s loved ones in the comment section below.
+HollywoodLifers, feel free to send your condolences to Warren’s loved ones below.